FemiDore/FemiDore/README.md

 ## Hi there 👋

-# Hi, I’m Femi 👋

-Aspiring **Data Engineer** from Nigeria
-Focused on building scalable data pipelines and cloud-based data systems.
+I'm Femi, an aspiring **Data Engineer** from Nigeria Focused on learning and developing my skill set as a data engineer

 ---

-## 👨‍💻 Who I Am
 I’m an aspiring Data Engineer who started my coding journey in **2025**.
 I enjoy working with data, learning how systems scale, and building projects that solve real problems.
 I’m committed to learning in public and improving consistently through hands-on practice.